silicium14/peertube_index/README.md

 - Measure test coverage
 - Better function names for StatusStorage functions to change the status?
 - Functions in StatusStorage have no exclamation mark but functions in VideoStorage have one
-- Bad request instead of 500 when missing search text on JSON search API
 - Replace `EEx.eval_file` with `EEx.function_from_file` at compile time?
 - Simplify infrastructure code with docker compose?
 - Update setup procecure